kavyapenujuru/kavyapenujuru/README.md

 - Currently trying out combination of RPA with AIML
 - I love to research and work on different platforms
 - Reach me on kavyanagaraj.p@gmail.com
+## Data Science - How do you solve real problems using DATA

 <!---
 kavyapenujuru/kavyapenujuru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.